|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You can make your own pie pastry, but feel free to use a purchased frozen crust or refrigerated pie pastry for the recipe and follow the package instructions for baking.
+You can make your own pie pastry, but feel free to use a purchased frozen crust or refrigerated pie pastry.
+Follow the package instructions for baking the crust and follow the blueberry filling instructions from this recipe.

 - For the Pie Crust:

 - 4 tablespoons chilled shortening (or butter, cut in small pieces)

 - 3 to 6 tablespoons ice-cold water

 - 5 cups washed and picked over blueberries (divided)

 - 1 cup granulated sugar (divided)

 - 1 teaspoon lemon zest

 Put the flour and salt in the bowl of a food processor and pulse 5 to 6 times to blend.

 Sprinkle the pieces of butter or shortening over the flour.
 Pulse about 6 times (1-second bursts).
 The mixture should resemble coarse crumbs with some small pea-size pieces.